2sync

 Are Notion weekly planner templates free?

 All 12 templates in this article are completely free.
 The Notion marketplace offers both free and paid templates, but you do not need to pay to get a high-quality weekly planner.
-Free templates like Weekly To-do List and Simple Weekly Planner have over 1,000 ratings each.
+The most popular free ones carry well over a thousand ratings each, including Simple Weekly To-do List and Aesthetic Minimalist Weekly Planner.

 What is the difference between a weekly planner and a daily planner?